Who Pays Inheritance Tax?

 Governments have sometimes been slow to raise the Inheritance Tax threshold.
 It has been at £325,000 since 2009.
 This is a stealth tax known as ‘fiscal drag’.

-The argument is that Britain’s economy has had low inflation for a prolonged period.
-But those few percentage points of inflation year-on-year soon add up…and yet the IHT threshold remains fixed for the moment.
+The argument was that Britain’s economy had low inflation for a prolonged period (though that is no longer the case).
+But those few percentage points of inflation year-on-year soon add up…especially now the rate is well above the Bank of England target.

 Need Help?
 Request A Call Back